About Me

 Bio

 I grew up outside of Los Angeles, CA and received my B.S. and M.S. in Physics at California State University, Northridge in 2016 and 2018, respectively.
 I worked in the research lab of Dr. Tyler Luchko studying and implementing various numerical methods for the 3D Reference Interaction Site Model (3D-RISM), a molecular solvation model.
 Upon graduating in 2018, I was awarded the Graduate Research Fellowship Program (GRFP) fellowship from NSF and enrolled in the department of Climate and Space Sciences and Engineering at the University of Michigan for my doctoral studies.
 At Michigan I have been working under the advisement of Dr. Christiane Jablonowski in the area of advancing our understanding of the interface of climate modeling and machine learning.
 While working on my research and coursework in atmospheric science, I enrolled in the Science, Technology, and Public Policy graduate certificate program through the Ford School of Public Policy, as well as the Data Science graduate certificate program offered by the Michigan Institute for Data Science.
-I recently moved from Ann Arbor to the Boston area and I anticipate defending my thesis in mid-April, 2024.
 Upon graduating, I intend to pivot to a career in data science, ideally with a company that would value my diverse expertise across fields like computational physics, atmospheric science, and science policy.

 Research Interests